defless/GraphQL-demo/README.md

   }
 }
 ```

-*The way you write the query is the way you get the data*

 Let's assume now that you want the data of only one specific user with the the id `0`